-(a) Shooting Program

-- 1. 10 shots in each position: prone, standing, sitting, and kneeling in that order. - 2.
-10shotsineachposition:prone,standing,andkneeling in that order. - 3.
-20 shots in each position: prone, standing, sitting, and kneeling in that order. - 4.
-20shotsin each position: prone, standing, and kneeling in that order. - 5.
-40 shots standing; and/or - 6.
-60 shots standing. - (b) Target Air rifle target for 10 meters: Rule 4.2(a). - (c) Time Limits Shooting time including sighting shots is 1 1/2 minutes per record shot prone, sitting and kneeling; and 2 minutes per record shot standing. - (d) Dry Firing Allowed only during probation period.
+- (a) Shooting Program - 10 shots in each position: prone, standing, sitting, and kneeling in that order. - 10 shots in each position: prone, standing, and kneeling in that order. - 3.
+20 shots in each position: prone, standing, sitting, and kneeling in that order. - 20 shots in each position: prone, standing, and kneeling in that order. - 5.
+40 shots standing; and/or - 60 shots standing. - (b) Target Air rifle target for 10 meters: Rule 4.2(a). - (c) Time Limits The time allotted for sighting shots will be 8 minutes for the first set of targets or position, and 5 minutes for each set of targets or position thereafter.
+Record time is 1 minute per record shot prone and kneeling; and the following for standing: - 10 shots: 15 minutes - 20 shots: 25 minutes - 40 shots: 50 minutes - 60 shots: 75 minutes - (d) Dry Firing Allowed only during probation period.
 After record firing begins dry firing is not allowed.
-"Dry Firing" means the release of the cocked trigger mechanism of an unloaded rifleorthereleaseofthe trigger mechanism of agun fitted with a device which enables the trigger to be operated without discharging the gun.

-7.1.1 "Finals Procedure" - If fired, finals will be fired under these conditions.

-- (a) All finals to be 10 shots fired from standing position. - (b) Finalists to consist of top 8 competitors and all ties. - (c) Competitors must report to the Range Officer 20 minutes 15 before the scheduled beginning of the finals event. - (d) Preparation and Sighting Period: 10 minutes combined preparation and sighting period for finals competition will be given 11 minutes before the start time.
+"Dry Firing" means the release of the cocked trigger mechanism of an unloaded rifle or the release of the trigger mechanism of a gun fitted with a device which enables the trigger to be operated without discharging the gun. - 7.1.1 "Finals Procedure" If fired, finals will be fired under these conditions. - (a) All finals to be 10 shots fired from standing position. - (b) Finalists to consist of top 8 competitors and all ties. - (c) Competitors must report to the Range Officer 20 minutes before the scheduled beginning of the finals event. - (d) Preparation and Sighting Period: 10 minutes combined preparation and sighting period for finals competition will be given 11 minutes before the start time.
 Unlimited sighting shots will begin after the command start by the Range Officer. - (e) Start Time: The starting time for each final event should be printed in the official shooting program or announced by Match Director's bulletin.
 The starting time begins with the command "LOAD" for the first competition shot. - (f) Any finalist not reporting to his assigned position at the beginning of the preparation period will automatically be placed last in the final results. - (g) The starting time for each finals event may be published in the match program or announced by Match Director's bulletin. - (h) The competitors who qualify for the finals will be assigned the following start positions according to ranking of the order or merit finish of the qualification round.